Garrett McNamara: Career

 McNamara speaking at the Web Summit 2017, Lisbon, Portugal.

 After training for a year, McNamara and tow-in partner Rodrigo Resende won the $70,000 purse at the Tow Surfing World Cup in Maui at Jaws in 2002.
 Later that year, he posed for the cover of major surf magazines around the world after being photographed in a dramatic barrel shot off of the coast of Teahupo'o in Tahiti.
 In 2003 he rode one of his most well known waves.
 McNamara was once again at Jaws and caught a wave with a 20 ft barrel where onlookers believed he had been crushed by the lip of the wave.
-The wave spit and, escaping death, he emerged to the surprise and amazement of everyone watching, including himself.
+He emerged to the surprise and amazement of everyone watching, including himself.

 The boundaries of big-wave surfing were pushed once again in the summer of 2007 by McNamara and partner Keali’i Mamala, seeking tsunami formed by 300 ft calving glaciers in South-Central Alaska.
 A feature film was made documenting their experience.

 In January 2016, McNamara suffered a severe wipeout on a 50-foot wave at Mavericks in California that caused him to skip off the water three times before being swallowed by the monster-size wave.
 Rescuers on jet skis eventually pulled McNamara to safety, and he suffered a dislocated shoulder and a broken upper arm that required surgery.
 Video of McNamara's wipeout went viral, and local surfers have said it was one of the worst wipeouts caught on video.

 World record

 The Praia do Norte, Nazaré (North Beach) was listed on the Guinness World Records for McNamara big wave surfed (formed under the influence of the Nazaré Canyon).

-In November 2011, chasing storms and tracking swells paid off for McNamara as he entered the Guinness World Records.
-He caught a 78 foot wave in Praia do Norte, Nazaré, Portugal, after being towed into the wave from a jet ski riding a 6’0 Dick Brewer Tow Board.
-His record beat the prior world record by over a foot, but the premature announcement (by others, not by McNamara) proved a source of controversy in the surf world.
-Meanwhile, McNamara continued to search for an even larger wave.
+In November 2011, McNamara caught a 78 foot wave in Praia do Norte, Nazaré, Portugal, after being towed into the wave from a jet ski riding a 6’0 Dick Brewer Tow Board.
+His record, entered into the Guinness Book of World Records, beat the prior world record by over a foot.
+Before it was verified, the premature announcement (by others, not by McNamara) proved a source of controversy in the surf world.
+The record was subsequently broken by Sebastian Steudtner, in October, 2020, with an 86 foot wave.

-In January 2013, McNamara broke his own world record by surfing an estimated 100 ft wave.
+In January 2013, McNamara was said to have surfed an estimated 100 ft wave.
 He also did this off the coast of Nazaré.
+If verified this would have broken his own record.